final-0/SR-for-QR-code-images/README.md

 # Super Resolution for QR code images
 ## Abstract
-  In this paper, we propose super resolution method for converting unreadable low resolution QR code images into readable high resolution images.
-We used Generative Adversarial Networks(GAN) for super resolution.
+  In this repositorie, we propose super resolution method for converting unreadable low resolution QR code images into readable high resolution images.
+We used Generative Adversarial Networks (GAN) for super resolution.
 In general, super resolution models using GAN such as SRGAN require a lot of computational complexity and memory usage.
 As a result, it is difficult for people to use without high performing GPUs.
 To